-Join Eric Wing for an in-depth discussion in this video Creating a low-voltage circuit, part of Fire-Alarm Systems Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Creating a low-voltage circuit, part of Revit: Fire-Alarm Systems Design (2015).

 - Since all of our parts are in place,…it's time to bring it all together.…What I'd like to do in this video…is start circuiting up our building.…Since we have the control panels in place…and the devices, it should be a snap.…So let's jump in to Revit.…What I'd like to do is jump into our Circuit model…or what ever model you have circuits in…and panels in that you'd like to circuit up.…In my Project browser, I'm going to go to Electrical,…Fire Alarm, Floor Plans, Level 1.…I'm going come into the BOARDROOM.…